Skip to main content

 As you’ve probably heard before, spam is one of the most common methods of not just sending out unsecured messages, but collecting them as well.

-Spam is the mass distribution of unsolicited messages or advertising to addresses (typically email) that hackers can easily find on the Internet through social networking sites, company websites, and personal blogs.
+Spam is the mass distribution of unsolicited messages or advertisements to email addresses (typically) that hackers can easily find on the Internet through social networking sites, company websites, and personal blogs.

-Spam can bombard your inbox with unwanted junk mail, and create burdens for communications services providers and businesses to filter electronic messages.
+Spam can bombard your inbox with unwanted junk mail, creating a burden for communication services providers and businesses to filter electronic messages.
 It can also be used as the delivery method for many other types of cyber threats.

 5. Wi-Fi Eavesdropping

 Wi-Fi eavesdropping is another dangerous method used by cybercriminals to attack and obtain your personal and financial information.
-Unfortunately, Wi-Fi is not always secure.
+Unfortunately, Wi-Fi is not always a secure connection.

 On private networks, you can enable encryption to prevent unauthorized people from connecting and reading the traffic as it travels through the airwaves.
 However, depending on the security mode you use, connected users may still be able to eavesdrop on each other’s traffic.

-Although public networks may use web-based authentication (captive portals or websites), most don’t use actual encryption, and anyone nearby can easily eavesdrop on the hotspot traffic.
+Although public networks may use web-based authentication, such as captive portals or websites, most don’t use actual encryption, and anyone nearby can easily eavesdrop on the hotspot traffic.

 The Final Say: Managed IT and Avoiding Digital Scams

 AIS continues to learn about cybersecurity threats and the best ways to prevent these issues from occurring in the first place.
-If you think your business is at risk for cybersecurity attacks, or you’re looking for preventative ways to ensure your business stays safe, reach out to us here.
-Managed IT services can significantly keep your business safe while continually monitoring your networks to make sure you’re not in the direct path of a cyber attack.
-We give you peace of mind, to help you win more business.
+If you think your business is at risk of cybersecurity attacks or you’re looking for preventive ways to stay safe, reach out to us here.
+Managed IT services can significantly keep your business secure while continually monitoring your networks to make sure you’re not in the direct path of a cyber attack.